WGautier/cflab/README.md

 ```

-3. Try running the app again with **mvn exec:java**.
+3. Run the app again with **mvn exec:java**.
 It should now print something like this:

+Targeting Stackato instance https://api.15.126.220.84.xip.io as user stackato

  Spaces:
  stackato:stackato

  Applications:
  jenkins

  Services
  jenkins-fs:filesystem